Gram-positive bacteria: Exceptions

-Some Bacillota species are not Gram-positive.
-The class Negativicutes, which includes Selenomonas, are diderm and stain Gram-negative.
+Some Bacillota species are not gram-positive.
+The class Negativicutes, which includes Selenomonas, are diderm and stain gram-negative.
 Additionally, a number of bacterial taxa (viz.
 Negativicutes, Fusobacteriota, Synergistota, and Elusimicrobiota) that are either part of the phylum Bacillota or branch in its proximity are found to possess a diderm cell structure.
-However, a conserved signature indel (CSI) in the HSP60 (GroEL) protein distinguishes all traditional phyla of Gram-negative bacteria (e.g., Pseudomonadota, Aquificota, Chlamydiota, Bacteroidota, Chlorobiota, "Cyanobacteria", Fibrobacterota, Verrucomicrobiota, Planctomycetota, Spirochaetota, Acidobacteriota) from these other atypical diderm bacteria, as well as other phyla of monoderm bacteria (e.g., Actinomycetota, Bacillota, Thermotogota, Chloroflexota).
-The presence of this CSI in all sequenced species of conventional LPS (lipopolysaccharide)-containing Gram-negative bacterial phyla provides evidence that these phyla of bacteria form a monophyletic clade and that no loss of the outer membrane from any species from this group has occurred.
+However, a conserved signature indel (CSI) in the HSP60 (GroEL) protein distinguishes all traditional phyla of gram-negative bacteria (e.g., Pseudomonadota, Aquificota, Chlamydiota, Bacteroidota, Chlorobiota, "Cyanobacteria", Fibrobacterota, Verrucomicrobiota, Planctomycetota, Spirochaetota, Acidobacteriota) from these other atypical diderm bacteria, as well as other phyla of monoderm bacteria (e.g., Actinomycetota, Bacillota, Thermotogota, Chloroflexota).
+The presence of this CSI in all sequenced species of conventional LPS (lipopolysaccharide)-containing gram-negative bacterial phyla provides evidence that these phyla of bacteria form a monophyletic clade and that no loss of the outer membrane from any species from this group has occurred.

 Pathogenicity

-Colonies of a Gram-positive pathogen of the oral cavity, Actinomyces sp.
+Colonies of a gram-positive pathogen of the oral cavity, Actinomyces sp.

-In the classical sense, six Gram-positive genera are typically pathogenic in humans.
+In the classical sense, six gram-positive genera are typically pathogenic in humans.
 Two of these, Streptococcus and Staphylococcus, are cocci (sphere-shaped).
 The remaining organisms are bacilli (rod-shaped) and can be subdivided based on their ability to form spores.
 The non-spore formers are Corynebacterium and Listeria (a coccobacillus), whereas Bacillus and Clostridium produce spores.
 The spore-forming bacteria can again be divided based on their respiration: Bacillus is a facultative anaerobe, while Clostridium is an obligate anaerobe.
-Also, Rathybacter, Leifsonia, and Clavibacter are three Gram-positive genera that cause plant disease.
+Also, Rathybacter, Leifsonia, and Clavibacter are three gram-positive genera that cause plant disease.
 Gram-positive bacteria are capable of causing serious and sometimes fatal infections in newborn infants.
-Novel species of clinically relevant Gram-positive bacteria also include Catabacter hongkongensis, which is an emerging pathogen belonging to Bacillota.
+Novel species of clinically relevant gram-positive bacteria also include Catabacter hongkongensis, which is an emerging pathogen belonging to Bacillota.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a Gram-positive bacterium that has developed resistance to beta-lactam antibiotics, including penicillin, as the drug can no longer bind properly to the bacterial enzymes that build the cell wall.

 Bacterial transformation

 Transformation is one of three processes for horizontal gene transfer, in which exogenous genetic material passes from a donor bacterium to a recipient bacterium, the other two processes being conjugation (transfer of genetic material between two bacterial cells in direct contact) and transduction (injection of donor bacterial DNA by a bacteriophage virus into a recipient host bacterium).
 In transformation, the genetic material passes through the intervening medium, and uptake is completely dependent on the recipient bacterium.

-As of 2014 about 80 species of bacteria were known to be capable of transformation, about evenly divided between Gram-positive and Gram-negative bacteria; the number might be an overestimate since several of the reports are supported by single papers.
-Transformation among Gram-positive bacteria has been studied in medically important species such as Streptococcus pneumoniae, Streptococcus mutans, Staphylococcus aureus and Streptococcus sanguinis and in Gram-positive soil bacteria Bacillus subtilis and Bacillus cereus.
+As of 2014 about 80 species of bacteria were known to be capable of transformation, about evenly divided between gram-positive and gram-negative bacteria; the number might be an overestimate since several of the reports are supported by single papers.
+Transformation among gram-positive bacteria has been studied in medically important species such as Streptococcus pneumoniae, Streptococcus mutans, Staphylococcus aureus and Streptococcus sanguinis and in gram-positive soil bacteria Bacillus subtilis and Bacillus cereus.